nmattei/cmps6790/syllabus.md

 **A complete version of the assignment as well as all the past assignments can be found at the [Final Tutorial Page](/_projects/FinalTutorial/FinalTutorial.md).**

 ### Additional Work for Graduate Students
-Graduate students who enroll in this course will be required to complete their final project/tutorial as an individual.
+Graduate students who enroll in this course will be required to complete their projects and their final project/tutorial as an individual.

 ## Policies Related to Turning in Work
 * All work will be turned in on [Canvas](https://tulane.instructure.com/).
 All work will either be distributed via [Canvas](https://tulane.instructure.com/) or in the case of Labs and examples, via the [CMPS 6790 Github](https://github.com/nmattei/cmps6790).